-S. HoweverFuture research should extend our understanding of intraspecific variation in germination responses to water stress to other species and ecosystems, including different degrees of environmental water-limitation.
-In addition, complementary studies with reciprocal sows and common garden experiments will to disentangle the effects of phenological plasticity and local adaptation,.
-Finally, our understanding needs to be expanded to include the whole seed regeneration spectrum(Leck, Simpson and Parker, 2008)(Anderson et al., 2012)(Long et al., 2011)
+Some studies like Hardegree et al. (2018) suggest that wet-thermal models (i.e. keeping the water potential below the optimal across several temperature treatments) might be a precise and less time-consuming tool to expand hydro-thermal model applications for non-dormant native plant species.
+However our results suggest that this wet-thermal results should be taken with caution in topographically complex and water-limited environments where subpopulations germination base water potential might change.
+Future research should extend our understanding of intraspecific variation in germination responses to water stress to other species and ecosystems, including different degrees of environmental water-limitation.
+In addition, we need complementary studies with reciprocal sowing and common garden experiments to disentangle the effects of phenological plasticity and local adaptation, as well as directly test the potential functional significance.
+To improve our mechanistic understanding and move forwards our knowledge, it would be interesting to collect seeds from the extremes of the gradient, do reciprocal sows in a greenhouse and simulate rainfall episodes of diverse intensity while measuring soil base water potential and checking for germination.
+Finally, our understanding needs to be expanded to include the whole seed regeneration spectrum.
+Germination base water potential can influence different stages of the regeneration niche.
+For example, the time differences to reach base water potential, thus the time when germination could start will influence seedling development, a stage considered highly vulnerable (Leck, Simpson and Parker, 2008), generating a potential mismatch between suitable environmental conditions and proper developmental stage.
+The developmental mismatch could then lead to a reduced reproductive success (Anderson et al., 2012).
+Another regeneration stage is soil seed persistence, seed undergo cyclical rehydration cycles that influence seed viability in the soil (Long et al., 2011), would be interesting to test if their germination base water potential could be also be related to these rehydration times and persistence.

-In conclusion, ψb is a functional trait with important consequences for reproductive timing and success and, ultimately, for individual fitness.N, to understand the impact of this trait across habitats, and in relation with other adult and regenerative traits.
+In conclusion, our results indicate that ψb is, potentially, a functional trait with important consequences for reproductive timing and success and, ultimately, for individual fitness.
+Nevertheless, more research is needed to understand the impact of this trait across habitats, and in relation with other adult and regenerative traits.
 The finding that ψb shows intraspecific variation along microscale climatic gradients of water availability indicates that seed germination has a high potential to adapt to climatic changes, highlighting the capacity of seeds to integrate environmental signals to produce a fine scale regulation of germination events in time and in space.
 This plasticity can be a valuable buffer against global change effects, allowing plant populations to cope with the increasing unpredictability of precipitation in future climatic scenarios.

 5. References